-The PHA will require verification that the FSS family has completed certain interim goals, has completed the contract of participation, has met the requirements for termination with disbursement of escrow and that the FSS family is no longer a recipient of welfare assistance, as relevant, before making interim and final disbursements.
+The PHA will require verification that the FSS family has completed certain interim goals, has completed the contract of participation, including requirements regarding nonpayment of rent, has met the requirements for termination with disbursement of escrow and that the FSS family is no longer a recipient of welfare assistance, as relevant, before making interim and final disbursements.

-The PHA will follow HUD's verification hierarchy set forth in Notice PIH 2018-18 to make these verifications, including the guidance therein regarding documentation.
-However, the PHA will use a knowledgeable professional as a third-party source to verify the need for interim disbursements.
+The PHA will follow HUD's verification hierarchy set forth in Notice PIH 2023-27 to make these verifications, including the guidance therein regarding documentation.
+The PHA will use a knowledgeable professional as a third-party source to verify the need for interim disbursements.